Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 Run a mock recall.
 Pick a random ingredient lot from three to six months ago.
 See how long it takes to trace it forward to finished products and outward to customers.
 Document where you got stuck, what took longest, and what required a phone call instead of a report.

-If you can do it in under four hours with confidence in the data, you’re in good shape.
+If you can do it in under four hours with confidence in the data, then you’re in good shape.
 If it takes days, or depends on one person who “knows where everything is,” that’s your answer.

 The worst time to learn your lot tracking is broken is during your first real recall.